gyorilab/emmaa/doc/tutorial/index.rst

     <source src="../_static/images/emmaa_tutorial_query_open_search.webm" type="video/webm">
     Your browser does not support the video tag.
     </video>
+    <p>&nbsp;</p>

 11. Chat with a machine assistant about the COVID-19 model
 ----------------------------------------------------------

+**Background**: EMMAA also offers natural language human-machine dialogue via the CLARE system - also developed by our group - with any of the EMMAA models.
+This allows asking questions in simple English language such as "what is DPP4?", "what does it activate?".
+Note that crucially, natural language dialogue supports sequential exploration through co-references i.e., in this case the "it" in "what does it activate?", or for instance "any of those" in the question "are any of those small molecules?".
+Note that when chatting with a given EMMAA model, the system answers most questions that are based on the content of the model.
+So you might get different answers to the same question in the context of e.g., the COVID-19 model and the Neurofibromatosis model.

+**Actions**: Back on the main emmaa.indra.bio landing page, find the Covid-19 model and click on the Chat button.
+Enter an email address and leave "covid19" (pre-filled) in the EMMAA model field.
+Then click on Start Chat.
+  - First say "hi" to see CLARE respond.
+  - You can also ask "what can you do?" to see a list of capabilities with some example sentences.
+  - Ask "what is DPP4?" to learn about DPP4 and get links out to databases describing it.
+  - Ask "what does it activate" to see what its downstream effects are (ranked by evidence) in the context of the COVID-19 EMMAA model.
+You can also click on the View statements link to browse the underlying statements and evidences.
+  - You can now ask, "what inhibits DPP4?" to see a list of things that inhibit it.
+  - Then follow up with "are any of those small molecules?" to filter that list to just small molecules.
+See how "sitagliptin" and "linagliptin" both show up along with a number of other potentially relevant drugs.

+**Science**: Using natural language dialogue, we could quickly establish that DPP4 has an important role in inflammatory response in the context of COVID-19, and that there are many approved inhibitors of DPP4 available (typically used to treat diabetes) that could be relevant for further studies and experiments.

 .. raw:: html